 Conical Compression Springs are cone shaped springs designed to provide a near constant spring rate and a solid height lower than a normal spring.
 Learn More »

 - Springs which can be compressed solid without permanent set, so that an extra operation for removing set is not needed.
-These springs are designed with torsional stress levels when compressed solid that do not exceed about 40 percent of the minimum tensile strength of the material.
+These springs are designed with torsional stress levels that when compressed solid do not exceed about 40 percent of the minimum tensile strength of the material.

 - Springs which can be compressed solid without further permanent set after set has initially been removed.
-These may be pre-set by the spring manufacturer as an added operation, or they may be pre-set later by the user prior to or during the assembly operation.
+These springs may be pre-set by the spring manufacturer as an added operation, or they may be pre-set later by the user prior to or during the assembly operation.
 These are springs designed with torsional stress levels when compressed solid, and usually do not exceed 60 percent of the minimum tensile strength of the material.

-- Springs which cannot be compressed solid without some further permanent set taking place because set cannot be completely removed in advance.
+- Springs which cannot be compressed solid without some further permanent set taking place because the set cannot be completely removed in advance.
 These springs involve torsional stress levels which exceed 60 percent of the minimum, tensile strength of the material.
-The spring manufacturer will usually advise the user of the maximum allowable spring deflection without set whenever springs are specified in this category.
+The spring manufacturer will usually advise the user of the maximum allowable deflection without set whenever springs are specified in this category.